peterducai/etcd-tools/best_practices_book.md

 For Three-Node OpenShift Compact Clusters, make sure that you have dedicated NVMe or SSD drives for the control plane and separated Drives for application and another infrastructure stacks.
 Eventually, according to current workload in place, dedicated SSD drives for etcd (/var/lib/etcd) must be also taken in consideration.

+IMPORTANT: every storage behaves different ways, but usually if you tweak your storage too much for sequential IOPS, you will loose concurrent IOPS.
+You should find right balance where you have enough sequential IOPS (but also latency!) for ETCD, but also enough concurrent IOPS (where latency is not important) for other common operations (like moving bigger files, logs and so on..).

 ## CPU and RAM